 According to SEO Shark by studying different pages that use similar keywords to the ones you intend to target, you’ll be in a better position to identify topics that your audience may be interested in reading about.
 You can use this as a benchmark to create high-quality content that is better than what is currently found.

 Optimize The Blog With Relevant Keyword Placements Without Affecting Flow

-Once you’ve managed to narrow down your topic, which can be the tough part, you’ll want to get to the actual writing.
+According to Fortunelords, once you’ve managed to narrow down your topic, which can be the tough part, you’ll want to get to the actual writing.
 Here are some considerations when writing your blog: